franedsandi/characters_d_and_d/README.md

 # To Fix:

 - Image size on the index characters [FIXED] (s-p-branch) (in main)
-- Race cascade delete behavior [TOFIX]
+- Race cascade delete behavior [FIXED]

 # Completation percent
 (12/30) -> 40%